Lance Schulters

-Lance A. Schulters (born May 27, 1975) is an American football coach and a former American football safety.
-He was drafted by the San Francisco 49ers in the fourth round of the 1998 NFL Draft.
-He played college football at Hofstra.
+Lance A. Schulters (born May 27, 1975) is an American football coach and former player who is the defensive assistant coach for the Atlanta Falcons of the National Football League (NFL).
+He played in the NFL as a safety for 10 seasons.
+Schulters played college football for the Hofstra Flying Dutchmen (now Pride).
+He was selected by the San Francisco 49ers in the fourth round of the 1998 NFL draft.

 A Pro Bowl selection with the 49ers in 1999, Schulters also played for the Tennessee Titans, Miami Dolphins, Atlanta Falcons and New Orleans Saints.

 College career

 Schulters attended Canarsie High School, where he played football under coach Mike Camardese.
 Schulters moved on to Nassau Community College in Garden City, New York, becoming a two-year starter before transferring to Hofstra in 1996.
 He played two seasons for the Flying Dutchmen, becoming a two-time All-America selection and the 1997 I-AA Independent Defensive Player of the Year.
 He was inducted into the Hofstra Athletics Hall of Fame in 2013.

 Professional career

 San Francisco 49ers

 Schulters played the first four seasons of his career with the San Francisco 49ers.
 After winning the starting free safety job in the first week of the 1999–2000 season from aging Pro Bowl safety Merton Hanks, Schulters played a major role in the 49ers' first win of the season, in Week 2 against the New Orleans Saints at home, intercepting a pass from Billy Joe Hobert and returning it 64 yards for a dramatic touchdown that broke a 21–21 tie with 1:31 left in the game.
 Schulters finished the season with six interceptions returned for 121 yards while starting in 13 games for the 49ers, earning himself a trip to the Pro Bowl.
 Schulters played in San Francisco for two more seasons, and was part of a playoff team with a regular-season record of 12–4 in his last year before signing with the Tennessee Titans after the 2001–02 season.